This post was most recently updated on October 15th, 2018

 The top search-result class has 5,454 students and is only 10 minutes long.
 It’s actually a totally free class called “Watercolor: Basic Techniques” by Sandra Bowers.

-However, to get the most from Skillshare, you will probably want to access their premium catalogue, which makes up about 90% of all classes on the platform.
+To get the most from Skillshare, you will probably want to access their premium catalogue, which makes up about 90% of all classes on the platform.
 Premium classes are ones that generate revenue for the teacher when they’re watched by premium members, which means they’re generally of better quality.
-Premium membership costs $96 per year, or $15 per month, but you can get two months for just 99 cents by following this link.
+Premium membership costs $96 per year, or $15 per month, but you can get two months for FREE by following this link.

 Some of the best longer, Premium watercolour classes on Skillshare are by Ana Victoria Calderon…